RSS feedLink to Irishpapermoney main page

 One of the more interesting things about Irish banknotes is that every note has a date on it.
 This gives collectors a lot of extra scope for planning their collecting of old Irish money.
 The reason for the dates is security, with each date corresponding to a particular prefix or group of prefixes.
 Irishpapermoney.com aims to presents an image of every date of each of the banknote series.

-The Lavery Legal Tender Notes (A Series) are widely regarded as being one of the great world series of banknotes, being issued more or less unchanged for nearly 70 years, from 1928 to 1977.
-They have consistently been the most popular series of old Irish Pounds among Irish collectors.
+The Lavery Legal Tender Notes (Series A) are widely regarded as being one of the great world series of banknotes, being issued more or less unchanged for nearly 70 years, from 1928 to 1977.
+They have consistently been the most popular series of old Irish pounds among Irish collectors.

 In addition to these, the Ploughman series (1929 - 1941) is also an attractive and highly sought-after series of old Irish money.
 Both series fall within the interest of Commonwealth collectors.